 “[People who are subjects to or witnesses of these events] have to file a report and tell someone of authority so we can have the information we need to act and so we have the moral obligation to continue [investigating],” said Varrica.

-Is this the last we hear about sexual assault at Dawson?
+Is this the last we will hear of sexual assaults at Dawson?

 “Of course, there are going to be other cases like this because it’s always been happening,” pointed out Jane.
 “However, it’s more a question of being proactive about it, not [being] afraid to tell the person to move over or ‘you’re invading my privacy,’ and of society being able to help make the situation better.”